MaxMicheluttiUnitn/TheoryConsistentDecisionDiagrams/docs/doc.md

 - _use_vtree: <br>
     **TYPE**: _Vtree | None_<br>
     **DEFAULT VALUE**: _None_ <br>
-    **DESCRIPTION**: if a Vtree is provided, the specified Vtree will be used and the _vtree_type_ parameter will be ignored.
+    **DESCRIPTION**: if a Vtree is provided, the specified V-Tree will be used and the _vtree_type_ parameter will be ignored.
 It is important to use this parameter together with the _use_abstraction_ parameter since the Vtree ordering in the resulting structure may be shuffled otherwise.
 - _use_abstraction_: <br>
     **TYPE**: _Dict[Fnode,int] | None_<br>
     **DEFAULT VALUE**: _None_ <br>